GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/uma.md

 Additionally there is an option to add authorization policy with the new scope.

-## UMA Policies
+## UMA RPT Authorization Policies
-UMA policy's are associated with UMA scopes.
+UMA RPT Authorization policy's are associated with UMA scopes.
 An authorization request has a resource_id and scope(s).
 Each scope can point to one or more policies.
 If all policies associated with all scopes return `true`, then access is granted.

 For example, let's say we have the following resource, `GET /photo`.
 In order to access it the Resource Server (RS) requires the `read` scope to be present.
 If we have a policy that always return `true`, then any authorization request to `/photo` that includes the `read` scope will result in access granted.